dylanmei/linqpad-soap-driver/README.md

    *View more drivers*
    *Browse to a .LPX file*

-- Complete the connection dialog beginning with entering the HTTP URL of your service and selecting the SOAP binding you wish to use.
+- Complete the connection dialog by entering the HTTP URL of your service and then selecting the SOAP binding you wish to use.
 - Reveal the endpoint operations by expanding your new connection in the LINQPad explorer view.

 ## troubleshooting
 * When connecting, the driver is looking for the service's WSDL file by looking in common locations.
-If you're having trouble here, try specifying the exact HTTP URL of  the WSDL file.
+If you're having trouble here, try specifying the exact HTTP URL of the WSDL file as you'd see it in your browser.
 * .NET DateTime fields don't work very well.
 * Nullable fields don't work very well.
 For such fields, an extra *Specified* field is generated.
 You must set this extra field as *true* if you are specifying a value for your Nullable field.